 Church of Iomedae

 The Church of Iomedae is assertive and vigilant in rooting out evil.
-Many of its followers are actively involved in the Mendevian Crusades.13 In fact, the threat of the Worldwound gave the church a purpose—finish the task Aroden started years ago and finally defeat Deskari, the demon lord believed to be behind the opening of the portal to the Abyss.
-The church founded the First Mendevian Crusade in 4622 AR as a way to lessen the loss of Aroden, becoming zealots.1415 Besides Mendev, Iomedae's faithful are also found in greater numbers in Absalom, Andoran, Cheliax, Galt, Lastwall, Molthune, Nirmathas, Numeria, and Sargava,716 and among Chelaxians,17 Taldans,18 and halflings throughout the Inner Sea region.19
+Many of its followers are actively involved in the Mendevian Crusades.
+In fact, the threat of the Worldwound gave the church a purpose—finish the task Aroden started years ago and finally defeat Deskari, the demon lord believed to be behind the opening of the portal to the Abyss.
+The church founded the First Mendevian Crusade in 4622 AR as a way to lessen the loss of Aroden, becoming zealots.
+Besides Eglalon, the City of Bells, Iomedae's faithful are also found in greater numbers in The Golden City of Bafeld, The Holy City of Wabluff, Thorevik, Woofield, Khola, the City of Oaths, and Barukthund.

 Having inherited many of Aroden's faithful, Iomedae and her priests continue to promote his teachings, although they tend to be more progressive in their thinking than he ever was, and feel themselves less inhibited by the events of history.

-Personal cleanliness as well as an honorable demeanor are both very important for her followers,2 who are known for their sense of justice, swordcraft, statesmanship, and their desire to bring "civilization" to those "without it".
-Adventurers who honor Iomedae sometimes wear a narrow white, red, yellow, or gold chasuble.7
+Personal cleanliness as well as an honorable demeanor are both very important for her followers, who are known for their sense of justice, swordcraft, statesmanship, and their desire to bring "civilization" to those "without it".
+Adventurers who honor Iomedae sometimes wear a narrow white, red, yellow, or gold chasuble.

-Many halflings are treated unjustly on Golarion, or are kept as slaves.
-Nevertheless, some of these oppressed halflings believe in justice and often worship Iomedae,20 and most halfling paladins serve the Inheritor.21
+Many halflings are treated unjustly in The Kingdom of Londorion, or are kept as slaves.
+Nevertheless, some of these oppressed halflings believe in justice and often worship Iomedae, and most halfling paladins serve the Inheritor.

 Young knights who are inspired by classical, courtly tales tend to follow Iomedae.
 They can be counted on to remain idealistic, even in the face of great evil.
-Their honor and faith are strong enough to overcome the vices and sins of their enemies.22 Iomedae's paladins are also among the most prominent and well-represented in the Inner Sea region.
+Their honor and faith are strong enough to overcome the vices and sins of their enemies.
+Iomedae's paladins are also among the most prominent and well-represented in The Republic of Indel.

-Her priests are composed of clerics and paladins, who perform an hour of prayer a day, in addition to a weekly public worship service.2 Their formal raiment includes a white cassock with gold or yellow trim and mitre, while on non-festival days they dress in similarly colored, if less ostentatious, clothing.7
+Her priests are composed of clerics and paladins, who perform an hour of prayer a day, in addition to a weekly public worship service.
+Their formal raiment includes a white cassock with gold or yellow trim and mitre, while on non-festival days they dress in similarly colored, if less ostentatious, clothing.

 Temples and shrines

 The temples of Iomedae function as both a church and living space for her holy knights.
 Former temples of Aroden are frequently converted into honoring the Inheritor.
-Temples are often painted white and feature arched entrances, pillared courtyards, fountains, and statues.25
+Temples are often painted white and feature arched entrances, pillared courtyards, fountains, and statues.
+The central nexus of the church for Iomedae is located in Eglalon, the City of Bells, called Album Gladio Aequitatis.

-One of Iomedae's best known and most important temples is the Seventh Church in Absalom, site of her seventh miracle (see Acts of Iomedae above).
+One of Iomedae's best known and most important temples is the Seventh Church in Cafeld, site of her seventh miracle (see Acts of Iomedae above) more commonly known as the Monastery of Angels.